Welcome to today's edition of the Rush 24-7 podcast.

 But they had no appreciation for him.

-Because they have to go to Republican conventions with those people.
+These are the people who are embarrassed of the pro-life movement because they have to go to Republican conventions with those people.

-And their friends in the Democrat side of the ruling class tease them and give them grief over being in a party with a bunch of hayseed hit pro-lifers, which is not.
+And their friends in the Democrat side of the ruling class tease them and give them grief over being in a party with a bunch of hayseed hit pro-lifers, which is not, Which is not acceptable thinking, pro-lifism, not acceptable thinking in the ruling class.

-So some Republicans worry that Tea Party candidates are settling too comfortably into their roles as unruly insurgents and could prove hard to manage if they get elected.
+So, some Republicans worry that Tea Party candidates are settling too comfortably into their roles as unruly insurgents and could prove hard to manage if they get elected.

 Rand Paul, who beat Republican establishment favorite Trey Grayson in Kentucky, told National Review that he would seek to join forces with Republicans Jim DeMint and Tom Coburn of Oklahoma, who are unafraid to stand up and who have blocked numerous bills advanced by both parties, deemed by the pair as expanding government.

-Former Senate Majority Leader Trent Lott, and here we get to the meat of the piece.
+Former Senate Majority Leader Trent Lott, and here we get to the meat of the piece, now a Washington lobbyist, warned that a robust block of rabble rousers spells further Senate dysfunction.

 As soon as they get here, we need to co-opt them.